 Balzano Q et al.

-Health effects: studies on tumor incidence in mice exposed to GSM cell-phone radiation.
+Studies on tumor incidence in mice exposed to GSM cell-phone radiation

 Lee HJ et al.